-No concern regarding short-circuit or voltage flicker was found for this project on its own, provided that the project design meets NSPI requirements for low-voltage ride-through, reactive power range and voltage control system.
+No concern regarding short-circuit was found for this project on its own.
+Available flicker coefficient data for this type of machine indicates that voltage flicker will not be a problem.
+The project design must meet NSPI requirements for low-voltage ride-through, reactive power range and voltage control system.
+Based on the provided power factor of the Vestas V100-2.0 MW (0.95), and the provided impedances of the transformers, supplementary reactive support may be needed in the form of capacitor banks at the low voltage terminals of the Interconnection Transformer.
+This will be further investigated in the System Impact Study.
 Harmonics must meet the Total Harmonics Distortion provisions of IEEE 519.